Constituency office communications must be non-partisan in nature. For the purposes of the Guide, “partisan activities” means:

 - bus shelter advertisements

 It is the responsibility of each Member and their staff to ensure that communications paid for using constituency office funds are in accordance with this Guide.

 The role of Financial Services is not to review and approve constituency office communications.
 However, Financial Services may provide interpretive guidance, if requested by a Member or a Constituency Assistant, on the content of proposed constituency communications.

 If a Member contracts for a service to facilitate communication, the Member shall, where reasonably possible, contract with a person who is licensed and insured to carry out that service.

 Members are personally liable for the cost of any communications that are determined to be ineligible under this Guide by the Subcommittee on Administration and Operations of the Legislative Assembly Management Committee.

-Members may utilize the Assembly’s visual identity in their communications.
-Alternatively, the provincial Coat of Arms may be used.
+Members may utilize the Legislative Assembly’s visual identity in their communications.
+Alternatively, the provincial coat of arms may be used.

 The following table provides some examples of eligible uses of constituency office funds: